Us Against the World (Westlife song): Chart performance

-It debuted at number 193 on its first week making it as one of their highest leapers in the UK Singles Chart recorded history with "Unbreakable", "Mandy" and "The Rose".
-Prior to its physical release, the song managed to peak at number 40 on the UK on its second week and at number 27 on the Official Irish Singles Chart based on downloads alone.
-On 3 March 2008 the single was released in its physical format, climbing 32 spots to peak at number eight on the UK Singles Chart, number two on Scottish Singles Chart, and number six on the Irish Singles Chart.
-The single peaked also at number 14 on UK TV Airplay Chart and number 24 on UK Radio Airplay Chart.
-A live version of the single was also made available for download.
-This marks the first time in Westlife's history that a single had reached the top five in Ireland, making "Us Against The World" the band's lowest-charting single to date.
-Despite the history, the single made it to the top 184 of the best-selling singles in the UK in that year.
+In the UK, the song debuted at number 40 on digital download sales alone prior to its physical release and peaked at number eight two weeks later on 3 March 2008.
+The song peaked at number two on Scottish Singles Chart and number six on the Irish Singles Chart.
+This was the first time in Westlife's history that a single had missed the top five in Ireland and the UK.

-Many fans have blamed the record label, Sony BMG, for putting the song up for download two weeks prior to the physical release of the single as well as choosing to release it during the Back Home Tour, thus resulting in inadequate single promotion.
-A similar situation occurred back in 2002 when "Bop Bop Baby" was released while the band was on tour.
-On 4 May 2008 the song re-entered the UK Singles Chart at number 74.
-This is believed to be due to a performance from the group on the live final of Britain's Got Talent.

 Music video

-The band announced through their official website that the video began shoot on 4 December 2007.
+The band announced through their official website that the video began shooting on 4 December 2007.
 The music video marks a major milestone in the band's decade of music.
 The video premiered on 14 February, while the single was released on 3 March 2008.
 The initial video, which featured both the lads and their loved ones, was shot at the Twickenham Stadium in London over a two-day span.
 Louis Walsh, the band's manager, had a cameo role in it.
 However, the band had a reshoot of the music video due to Simon Cowell's disapproval of the initial video outcome.
 This might have caused the release date to be pushed back to 3 March from the initial date of 25 February.
 The video shows the band walking through a staged red carpet segment, inside the backseat of a moving car, spending time with their loved ones along with photos and videos of their past decade.
 Noticeably absent from the video though is Mark's then partner Kevin.
 No explanation was ever offered as to why he was not included in the final video.
 Former Westlife member Brian McFadden appears in archive footage.